 2. Calculating your market opportunity

 The next step is to calculate your market opportunity, or the number of people who you can reasonably expect will download your app.
 You may need to do some competitor research online or with user surveys to figure this out.
-Here’s an example of how to calculate our year to year revenue this with our college app:
+Let's see how our friends at HSBC calculate year to year revenue with our college app:

 It may be tempting to overestimate your revenue, but remember that this is not a good way to get people to believe in your app.
 Reasonable, well explained, and well researched numbers will help you make a great case for why your app will succeed.